 In a named pipe through the pap-secrets @ feature

 As an option to pppd, either on the command line or in a PPP configuration file

 On the server (authenticator), the PAP password can be hidden by doing one of the following:

-Specifying papcrypt and using passwords that are hashed by crypt(3C) in the pap-secrets file.
+Specifying papcrypt and using passwords that are hashed by the encrypt command in the pap-secrets file.